Leica rumored to be readying a new Q2 model

-If new rumors are true, Leica could be following up its three-year-old Leica Q (Typ 116) model (pictured above) with something fresh tomorrow.
+If new rumors are true, Leica could be following up its three-year-old Leica Q (Typ 116) model (pictured above) with a launch possible as soon as tomorrow (March 6).

 Leica provided an update to the original Q model four months in the shape of the Q-P, although this was only a minor variation on the original, with a quiet shutter and red-dot-less design as the main changes.
 This rumored release, however, appears to be a more significant departure from the Q.